jftorresp/DBexplorer/README.md

 2. Install the mongodb module with ```npm install mongodb ```
 3. Set your enviroment variables for the data base credentials (https://nodejs.org/dist/latest-v8.x/docs/api/process.html)

+# Server

+The apllication is running on Heroku at : https://glacial-hollows-06751.herokuapp.com/

 # Technologies

 The application runs an Express Server listening on port 3000.